manuelrojas19/konfio-enterprise-query-service/README.md

   -H "Content-Type: application/json"
 ```

-To Update Enterprise by id, you can use the following `curl` command:
+To Update Enterprise by id, you can use the following `curl` command, you must provide a valid Mexican Tax ID (RFC) and a previously created enterprise:

 ```bash
 curl -X PUT http://localhost:3000/enterprises/1 \